phoitack/Springboard_MEC_3.5.2_Capstone_submission/README.md

-# Springboard MEC 3.5.2 Capstone 1 Submission
+# Springboard MEC 3.5.2 Capstone 1

+**Date: October 22nd, 2020**

+Made significant progress.
+Namely:

+1. Wrangled, sourced, cross-referenced missing data.
+There are still some missing portions but the important ones such as budgets have are fixed.

+2. Split data files into 'original' and 'sequel'

+File name of jupyer notebook is

+`Box_Office_Movie_Franchise_Predictor_Cleaning.ipynb`

 **Date: July 9th, 2020**